maruf6890/summer-shop-JS-DOM/README.md

 Tools and Languages Used
 ------------------------
-HTML
+-HTML
-CSS (with Tailwind CSS)
+-CSS (with Tailwind CSS)
-Daisy UI (for UI components)
+-Daisy UI (for UI components)
-JavaScript
+-JavaScript

 Key Features
 -------------